TddKim0712/Seoul_park/README.md

 # Seoul_park 🌳

-## 2024 Seoul City Public Park AIoT Hackerthon
+## 2024 Seoul City Public Park AIoT Hackerthon Winning Works (5등 장려상상 수상작)
+> Coded by SKKU 2nd grade student (July~October 2024)
 > **Current situation:** Aborted (no update planned)

 ## Technologies Used

-This project leverages several powerful technologies, primarily:
+This project leverages several new hot technologies:

 ### YOLOv8 by Ultralytics
 This project utilizes YOLOv8, developed by Ultralytics.
 YOLOv8 is a cutting-edge, state-of-the-art (SOTA) model that builds upon previous YOLO versions with new features and improved performance.
 For more information, please visit: